-The theory and methodology for doing this through the use of empirical orthogonal functions (EOF) has been described by many authors (e. g.
-Hardy 1977; Horel 1981, 1984; Kutzbach 1967; Lorenz 1956; Ludwig and Byrd 1980, and Lumley 1981, von Storch and Zwiers 1999; Wilks 1995).
-These previous studies often had different objectives than ours, but the underlying methodology is much the same.
-There are two approaches to determine EOFs for vector data sets.
+Corresponding author address: Francis L. Ludwig, Environmental Fluid Mechanics Laboratory, Department of Civil and Environmental Engineering, Stanford University, Stanford, CA 94305-4020.
+E-mail: fludwig@stanford.edu but the underlying method is much the same.
+There are two approaches to determine EOFs for vector datasets.
 The individual winds can be represented by complex numbers (e.g., Hardy 1977; Lumley 1981) or the real components, as done here.
-Kaihatu et al. (1998) have examined the differences, advantages and disadvantages of the two approaches.
-Here, we have chosen to use the real components to define physically significant flow patterns and their diurnal behavior and to obtain measures that can be used to classify and select data for other types of studies.
-This choice is largely a matter of our preference for a simple approach that could be generalized to the three-dimensional flows provided by meso-scale models.
-Kaihatu et al. (1998) have also noted that the approach used here is better at preserving non-divergence.
+Kaihatu et al. (1998) have examined the differences, advantages, and disadvantages of the two approaches.
+Here, we have chosen to use the real components to define physically significant flow patterns and their diurnal behavior and to obtain measures that can be used to classify and to select data for other types of studies.
+This choice is largely a matter of our preference for a simple approach that could be generalized to the three-dimensional flows provided by mesoscale models.
+Kaihatu et al. (1998) have also noted that the approach used here is better at preserving nondivergence.